Best Things to Do in Trogir Croatia (in 2023)

 Just a 25-minute drive away from Trogir, Malačka provides a spectacular view of the sunset over the towns of Kaštela.
 The peaceful setting was actually built to commemorate the soldiers who died in the Homeland War and is often visited today by hikers scaling Kozjak Mountain.

-They have an amazing selection of flavors including dark chocolate and fig with ricotta.
+They have an amazing selection of flavors including my personal favorites: dark chocolate and fig with ricotta.
 Bella also has gluten-free options, which is quite uncommon in Croatia.

 Smokvica is not just another bar, it’s a place with soul.

 End your day (or days) at this lovely local spot and you’ll soon realize that its joyful ambiance is contagious.

 Final Thoughts: Top Things to Do in Trogir Croatia

 Overall, Trogir is the perfect place to explore if you’re looking for a glimpse into the past.
 With its UNESCO-protected monuments, picturesque streets, and charming atmosphere, it will be an experience you won’t soon forget!

 From its impressive architecture to its historic attractions, Trogir has something to offer everyone.
 Whether you’re looking for a day trip from Split or just want to explore one of the most beautiful places in Croatia, Trogir is definitely worth visiting.
 So when you travel to Croatia, make sure you don’t pass up on Trogir.

 Need help planning your trip to Croatia?
 Request a custom itinerary.

 Is Trogir worth visiting?

 Yes!
 Trogir is definitely worth visiting and can easily be incorporated into your Croatia itinerary as a day trip from Split or a stop along a Croatia road trip.